CameronBieganek/MultipleInterfaces.jl/README.md

 ```

 In the example above, the i-method dispatch behaves the same as regular type-based dispatch.
-However, since interfaces allow multiple inheritance, it is possible to have an ambiguity in the
+However, since interfaces allow multiple inheritance, it's possible to have an ambiguity in the
 dispatch on a single argument.
 Observe what happens when we call `foo` on a `Mouse`:

 ```julia-repl